Develop a startup mindset on two college campuses.

 Ambitious young innovators and entrepreneurs from all parts of the globe who are ready to be pioneers, leaders, and change-makers.
 If you love making art or being creative, are naturally curious and a great listener, like to question the status quo, work well with diverse groups of people (or want to learn how to do that), and enjoy combining disciplines in new ways, then this is the program for you.
 You must be fluent in English.
 You don’t have to be a performer or an artist, but you'll work closely with creators as well as entrepreneurs, faculty at both schools, and other leading experts and educators in the fields of design and creativity.

 Please note: In some cases, additional application materials may be requested.
-Additional materials may include transcripts, essays, or teacher assessments.
+Additional materials may include transcripts, essays, teacher recommendations or an English Language assessment.